 What is the heat dissipation process?

-- The process of heat dissipation is the motion of heat from a hot body to a cold object.
+- The process of heat dissipation involves low heat from hot bodies to cold bodies.

 -